A-Ghaderi/Webpage/index.md

 about_me: |

-  I am a PhD student in both Mechanical and Civil Engineering (dual major) at Michigan State University.
-My research intersects computer science and mechanics, applying the principles of each field to advance the other.
-Broadly, my work focuses on (1) developing new physics-based machine-learned model to address the problem of computational cost for nonlinear systems, (2) uncertainty quantification to engineer new algorithms to solve challenging computational problems, and (3) facilitating knowledge transfer between the fields of machine learning and mechanics.
-To learn more, check out my publications or feel free to reach out!
-Code for all of my projects is open source and available on [GitHub (@A-Ghaderi)](https://github.com/A-Ghaderi), and the slides for many of my past talks can be found here.
+  I am a dual-major PhD student at Michigan State University in Mechanical and Civil engineering.
+My study combines mechanics with computer science, utilizing the ideas from each to enhance the other.
+My work primarily focuses on three things: (i) creating new physics-based machine-learned models to address the issue of computational cost for nonlinear systems, (ii) using uncertainty quantification to design new algorithms to tackle difficult computational problems, and (iii) promoting knowledge transfer between the fields of machine learning and mechanics.
+Check out my articles or get in touch if you want to learn more!
+All of my projects' source code is accessible as open source on [GitHub (@A-Ghaderi)](https://github.com/A-Ghaderi), and the slides for many of my past talks can be found here.

 about_me_img: "/imgs/me/AG.jpg"
 about_me_img_caption: |